The French Canadian Genealogist HOME

 The French-Canadian Genealogist is a Canadian-based company offering genealogy research services, French-language document translation and transcription services, as well as photo restoration services to preserve your family’s memories.
 Although we specialize in French-Canadian genealogy, we can also help uncover your roots in the U.S. and most European countries.

 With over a dozen years’ of experience, we can help you trace your roots, build your family tree or solve a lifelong family mystery.
+Whether you want to discover your own family history or give a loved one a gift they’ll treasure forever, simply contact us to get started today.

 What is genealogy?